WinterSnowfall/wookiee_broadcaster/README.md

 ```

 in order to start a background process which will replicate any broadcast packets received on port 5000, on the eth0 interface over to the ham0 interface, using the same output port (5000).

+### Will this work on Windows?

+Sadly, no. Because Windows and UDP broadcast sockets have a tense relationship at best, and the Wookiee Broadcaster needs to be able to listen to broadcast packets on a particular interface.
+This is unsupported on Windows, believe it or not, because Windows UDP sockets, depending on what Windows version you're using, will either listen for broadcast packets on ALL the network interfaces or only on the highest priority network interface (which is hardcoded, based on your system settings).
+Now you know why, among other things, Linux systems have established themselves as the backbone of the internet.

+You can still use Windows machines as your peers/gaming systems, but the routing logic, along with the Wookiee Broadcaster, need to happen exclusively on a Linux host.
+This host can potentially be a Linux VM running on one of your Windows systems, using a bridged network adapter with its own LAN MAC/IP address and with a VPN service deployed on it (or a bridged adapter to a local VPN network).

 ### How come you're only listening to broadcasts on 255.255.255.255?
 There are plenty of other potential broadcast addresses, including local ones, like 10.0.0.255!